-These conferences include the OECD (Organization for Economic Cooperation and Development) Working Party on Public Debt Management, the IMF (International Monetary Fund) Public Debt Management Forum, the World Bank Government Borrowers Forum and the ADB (Asian Development Bank) Regional Public Debt Management Forum.
+These conferences include the OECD (Organization for Economic Cooperation and Development) Working Party on Public Debt Management, the IMF Public Debt Management Forum, the World Bank Government Borrowers Forum and the ADB (Asian Development Bank) Regional Public Debt Management Forum.

-The Japanese debt management authorities have attended these international conferences as much as possible.
-At most of these conferences, Japanese debt management authority officials have given presentations on Japan's Debt Management Policy and proactively shared information and opinions with their foreign counterparts on debt management policies.
-Japan has served as a member of the steering committee for the OECD Working Party on Public Debt Management.
-In managing the IMF Public Debt Management Forum held in Tokyo in 2019, Japan, as its host, cooperated with the IMF (See Column 5 "IMF Public Debt Management Forum" (P35)).
+The Japanese debt management authorities have proactively attended these international conferences.
+At these conferences, Japanese debt management authority officials have given presentations on Japan's debt management policies and proactively shared information and opinions with their foreign counterparts on debt management policies.
+Japan has also served as a member of the steering committee for the OECD Working Party on Public Debt Management.